 Physalis pruinosa (72 days) Open-pollinated.
 Though native to Central America, this heirloom was widely grown in Poland and is now on board the Slow Food Ark of Taste.
 Won over staffer Heron Breen who had previously been indifferent to husk cherries.
 “Sweet and zesty.”
-Some folks compare the flavor of these ½–¾" fruits to pineapple, some to tangerines. ②
+Some compare the flavor of these ½–¾" fruits to pineapple, some to tangerines. ②

 4005 Aunt Molly’s - Organic

 Log in to start or resume an order

 Husk or Ground Cherries